 Phase 1: Relief Care Most everyone initially seeking a Chiropractor does so because of pain.
-In the beginning, our main goal is to reduce your pain and symptoms.
-We always start out with daily visits until you begin holding your adjustment, then your frequency of office visits is reduced.
+In the beginning as throughout, our main goal is to restore normal nerve flow to facilitate natural healing.
+We always start out with daily visits until you begin holding your adjustment, then as you progress, your frequency of office visits is reduced.
 Most people assume that “No Pain = Great Health.”
 But pain is a very poor indicator of being healthy.
 Pain and symptoms sometime appear when a disease or other condition is at its worst.
 Just consider heart disease, it’s not a problem while developing, but becomes more of an issue while at its worst.

 Regardless of whether you are talking about heart disease, general stress or problems with the spine, pain is usually the last thing to appear.
 So, as you begin Chiropractic Care, remember that pain is the first symptom to leave, but looking back you will remember that it was the last symptom to arrive.